Calcitonin gene-related peptide: Functions

 As a neuropeptide, CGRP acts as an appetite suppressant and contributes to gastric acid secretion.
 It also functions in temperature homeostasis, increases heart rate, and plays a role in the release of the pituitary hormones in a paracrine manner.
 Because of these characteristics, it has been said that CGRP functions more as a neurotransmitter than a hormone.

 Stem cell mobilization

-CGRP has a role in human stem cell (HSC) mobilization.
+CGRP has a role in hematopoietic stem cell (HSC) mobilization.
 In investigations carried out in 2021, treatment with CGRP resulted in significantly increased CGRP levels in the bone marrow extracellular fluid and substantially increased the number of HSCs mobilized by granulocyte colony-stimulating factor (G-CSF).
 The authors of the 2021 study concluded that G-CSF-induced HSC mobilization is regulated by the nociceptor nerve-derived neuropeptide CGRP.
 This peptide exerts its effect on HSC mobilization via the receptor activity-modifying protein 1 (RAMP1) pathway.

 Receptors

 Structure of the human calcitonin receptor-Gs complex.
 The calcitonin transmembrane receptor (blue) is bound to human calcitonin (red) and the G_{s} complex (yellow).

 CGRP mediates its effects through a heteromeric receptor composed of a G protein-coupled receptor called calcitonin receptor-like receptor (CALCRL) and RAMP1.
 CGRP receptors are found throughout all the body, suggesting that the protein may modulate a variety of physiological functions in all major systems (e.g., respiratory, endocrine, gastrointestinal, immune, and cardiovascular).
 These transmembrane receptors form folded accordion-like structures embedded in the cell membrane with loops of protein on the inside (intracellular loops) and outside (extracellular loops) of the membrane.
 The second extracellular loop is fundamental for ligand-induced activation, with key interactions of R274/Y278/D280/W283.